Carpentersville teen missing for 1-week; family offering $1,000 reward

 Carpenterville police are hoping that a black coyote sticker, located near her vehicle’s license plate, will help locate her SUV.

-The teen’s family is offering $1,000 reward for information that can lead to her return home.
+The teen’s family is offering $1,000 cash reward for information that can lead to her return home.